ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/machine-learning-for-developers.md

 lead:       mark-watson
 ---

+You don't need to be a Ph.D. data scientist to get more from your data on the IBM Cloud.
+Frameworks now exist for building predictive models, and as a web developer, you can build with frameworks.

-Making predictions sounds like a cool and useful feature for your app, but machine learning sounds hard and abstract.
-It doesn't have to be.
+Making predictions sounds like a cool and useful feature for your app, but the mechanics of machine learning seem hard and abstract.
+They don't have to be.
 Some basic concepts will take you a long way.
 We'll show you how to get your own ML system up and running.

 ## The tools